palexdev/MaterialFX/README.md

 Key features:
    - FXML and SceneBuilder, A designer can code in FXML or use JavaFX Scene Builder to interactively design the graphical user interface (GUI).
 Scene Builder generates FXML markup that can be ported to an IDE where a developer can add the business logic.
    - Built-in UI controls and CSS, JavaFX provides all the major UI controls required to develop a full-featured application.
 Components can be skinned with standard Web technologies such as CSS.
    - Self-contained application deployment model.
-Self-contained application packages have all of the application resources and a private copy of the Java and JavaFX runtimes.
+Self-contained application packages have all the application resources and a private copy of the Java and JavaFX runtimes.
      They are distributed as native installable packages and provide the same installation and launch experience as native applications for that operating system.
    JavaFX is a software platform for creating and delivering desktop applications, as well as rich Internet applications (RIAs) that can run across a wide variety of devices.